Land Protection Specialist

 the first two summers of Eco-Camp.
 Sarah received her Bachelor’s degree from Boston University in International Relations, where she focused on environmental policy and developed environmentally-focused service learning programs for college students in the Boston area.
 Post college, she worked in forest conservation with agricultural communities in western Uganda.
 She lives in the city of Reading, and enjoys hiking, biking, kayaking, and rock climbing around Berks County.

 610-372-4992 ext.
 104

 Personal Teaching Mission- “To educate people of all ages on the importance of nature and how it is essential to our quality of life”.

 Michael joined our staff in August of 2015.
 He has volunteered for many environmental organizations and is a board member of several more.
 He was an intern for us during the summer of 2013, while he was acquiring his Bachelor’s Degree in Environmental Science/Biology at Kutztown University.
 He spent a lot of his time at Kutztown involved in extracurricular activities.
 He was the vice-president of the Kutztown University Environmental Action Club, research assistant, teacher’s assistant, tutor, and did independent research.
 He has experience in management, photography, citizen education at the Department of Agriculture, laboratory work, and concentrated on limnology (water ecology) at school.
-He lives in Wyomissing with his wife Alexis, daughter Ricki, and son Michael Jr.
+He lives in Sinking Spring with his son Michael Jr.

 610-372-4992 ext.
 108